k3jph/k3jph.github.io/coat-of-arms.md

-Although not included in the original grant of arms issued by the Chief Herald of Arms of Malta, this standard was developed and adopted subsequently in accordanc  e with established heraldic practice.
+Although not included in the original grant of arms issued by the Chief Herald of Arms of Malta, this standard was developed and adopted subsequently in accordance with established heraldic practice.
 It remains consistent with the armorial bearings granted under Maltese authority and serves as a lawful and appropriate extension of their use in flag form.